 After Staff Development & Training days, what do Counselors do at Camp?

 For 6 days, 24 hours a day, volunteer counselors play a number of roles to create the wonderful experience we call "Summer Camp."
-Two or three cabin counselors create a family for six to ten campers, joining in activities, eating meals, sleeping in the cabins, and providing friendship and supervision.
+Two or three cabin counselors create a family for six to ten campers, joining in activities, eating meals, sleeping in the cabins, and providing guidance and supervision.
 Activity counselors are the group of individuals who instruct or assist in the presentation of one or two of the many activities offered at Camp.
 Specialized training is offered to prepare activity counselors and cabin counselors in their roles.
 Nurses and doctors volunteer to help provide 24-hour healthcare to our campers.
 They hand out the daily bandages for bumps and bruises, distribute medications at mealtimes, and monitor the health of all campers and staff.
 Volunteer support directors are a group of experienced staff members who provide support, coaching, and feedback to cabin and activity counselors.

 What are the health care responsibilities of Volunteer Counselor?